kaustubhhakim/atmodeller/README.md

 ## Basic usage

-Jupyter notebooks in the `notebooks/` directory demonstrate how to perform single and batch calculations, and how to integrate Atmodeller into time-dependent simulations.
+Jupyter notebooks in the `notebooks/` directory demonstrate how to perform single and batch calculations, and how to perform iterative updates with changing constraints.
 A simple example of how to use Atmodeller is provided below:

 ```
 from atmodeller import (